Ariel (The Tempest): In popular culture

 Ariel Durant, wife of historian Will Durant and joint winner of the 1968 Pulitzer prize and the 1978 Presidential Medal of Freedom, took her name from Ariel in The Tempest.

 One of the castaways in Lemony Snicket's 2006 novel The End is named Ariel; the book contains other allusions to The Tempest.

 Ariel appears in the 2015 second season of The Librarians.
 She is presented as an actual fairy, having been sucked into The Tempest by Prospero when Shakespeare wrote her into the play.
 For most of the season, she appears as a small blue sprite imprisoned within Prospero's pocket watch.
 However, in the episode "And the Happily Ever Afters", she disguises herself as a human (Hayley McLaughlin), with the watch on her necklace.
 She helps free the Librarians from Prospero's illusions, and is subsequently freed when the watch is destroyed in the real world.

 In episode 1 of the video game Life Is Strange: Before the Storm, the drama students of Blackwell Academy are seen rehearsing for their upcoming play, The Tempest.
 The main character, Chloe Price, subs for another student as Ariel in episode 2.

 Ariel is the origin of the 1900 namesake essay by Uruguayan author José Enrique Rodó.

+Aerial is the name of a Gundam-type mobile suit owned by Prospera Mercury in the anime series Mobile Suit Gundam: the Witch From Mercury; the series contains other allusions to The Tempest.

+The novels Ilium/Olympos by Dan Simmons feature Ariel as well as several other characters from The Tempest.